Joint Optimization of Multi-agent Memory System: Related work

 \section{Related work}

-\paragraph{Memory System for Personalized LLMs} Beyond delivering general knowledge, personalized LLMs generate personalized responses to users \cite{survey_personalized_llm_1, survey_persoanlzied_llm_2}, such as recalling past conversational experiences or producing preference-aligned suggestions \cite{personamem}, based on user-LLM conversational histories.
-To address LLMs' context window limitation on long-term conversational data, recent work adopts memory systems \cite{hu2025memory,li2025cam,Mem0,mem-r1} to manage user-specific conversational histories, which are composed of multiple agents to handle memory construction and retrieval subtasks separately.
-For example, MIRIX \cite{mirix} designs a meta agent and six specialized agents to manage memory.
-Mem$-\alpha$ \cite{memory-alpha} and Mem1 \cite{mem1} leverage reinforcement learning (RL) to optimize the memory construction and memory retrieval agents, respectively.
+\paragraph{Memory Systems for LLMs.} To extend LLMs beyond their context window, recent work introduces memory systems to handle long-horizon user--LLM interactions \cite{hu2025memory,li2025cam,Mem0,mem-r1}.
+These systems are typically implemented as multi-agent pipelines \cite{GAM,li2025cam,memorybank,mem-r1}, where heterogeneous agents perform memory construction and retrieval, respectively.
+For example, MIRIX \cite{mirix} employs a meta agent with multiple specialized agents for memory management.
+Mem$-\alpha$ \cite{memory-alpha} and Mem1 \cite{mem1} use RL to optimize memory construction and retrieval agents, respectively.
+Memory-R1 \cite{mem-r1} introduces two RL-trained agents for memory management and answer generation, which are optimized separately under a shared downstream objective.

-\paragraph{Optimization of Multi-agent System} Multi-agent Systems (MAS) \cite{masrl_syrvey,self_play} leverage multiple specialized agents with heterogeneous configurations and asynchronous execution to tackle complex tasks beyond the capacity of a single agent.
-To boost MAS performance, existing methods focus on independent optimization, primarily via prompt engineering \cite{Gorilla,avatar} or fine-tuning of agents on specific tasks \cite{independent_mas,mem-r1}.
-Yet such methods yield only marginal gains, as they overlook the value of joint optimization for inter-agent collaboration.
-Consequently, recent research has shifted to reinforcement learning (RL)-based collaborative training for end-to-end system optimization, such as MAPoRL \cite{MAPORL} and MARFT \cite{MARFT}.
+\paragraph{Optimization of Multi-agent Systems.} Multi-agent systems (MAS) \cite{masrl_syrvey,self_play,Optimas} leverage multiple specialized agents with heterogeneous configurations to tackle complex tasks beyond the capacity of a single agent.
+Existing approaches typically optimize agents independently, either through prompt engineering \cite{Gorilla,avatar} or task-specific fine-tuning \cite{independent_mas,mem-r1}.
+Such independent optimization treats other agents as part of the environment and does not explicitly account for their inner dependence during training.
+Consequently, recent research has shifted to RL-based joint training for end-to-end system optimization, such as MAPoRL \cite{MAPORL} and MARFT \cite{MARFT}.